Measurement Component

 run()

-:- The measurement runs indefinitely or until the user hits stop.
+:- The measurement runs indefinitely or until the user hits STOP.

-- Data is dumped to the file during the measurement, ensuring that data is stored if the program crashes.
+- Data is dumped to the file during the measurement, ensuring that data is stored even if the program crashes.

 setup_figure()